 Disposition none, DKIM fail, SPF pass

-The report above is a good example of why you shouldn't trust all the reports you receive.
+The report above is an excellent example of why you shouldn't trust all the reports you receive.
 This report was submitted by a personal server (1) that was probably not set up correctly, causing DKIM verification to fail.
 The messages were sent from our server (2) directly and were DKIM signed but somehow failed validation.
 The messages were delivered because SPF passed.
-If you have a really high message count and multiple sources that share these results, then there is probably something wrong with your DKIM signing process.
+If you have a high message count and multiple sources that share these results, there is probably something wrong with your DKIM signing process.
 But in this case, with only three messages from a single source, we can safely ignore the DKIM failure.

 Disposition none, DKIM pass, SPF fail

 This last report for just a single message from a small (blurred) source (1) can be safely ignored too.
 The source IP is one of our email servers, but SPF failed because of a temporary error (2), probably a DNS issue.
 DKIM passed just fine, so DMARC should pass too.
-Even though DMARC passed thanks to DKIM, the receiving server added an (unnecessary) override reason (3) to make sure the message would be delivered.
+Even though DMARC passed thanks to DKIM, the receiving server added an (unnecessary) override reason (3) to ensure the message would be delivered.
 When in doubt, trust the report sources with a high message count.

 Issues that should be resolved